cdapio/cdap/cdap-docs/developers-manual/source/data-exploration/custom-datasets.rst

     return Scannables.valueRecordScanner(table.createSplitReader(split));
   }

-An example demonstrating an implementation of ``RecordScannable`` is included in the Cask Data Application Platform SDK in the directory ``examples/Purchase``, namely the ``PurchaseHistoryStore``.
+An example demonstrating an implementation of ``RecordScannable`` is included in the CDAP Local Sandbox in the directory ``examples/Purchase``, namely the ``PurchaseHistoryStore``.

 Writing to Datasets with SQL